t-haehnel/VFTModels/README.md

 Verbal Fluency Task Analysis Tool using traditional rule-based, list-based and a novel **semantic relatedness method**.

-This Github repository contains the code of the publication **XXXX**.
+This Github repository contains the code of the publication **XXXX** (will be updated after publication).
 Please refer to this publication for further details.

-When using this software, please cite the work as: **XXXX**
+When using this software, please cite the work as: **XXXX** (will be updated after publication)

 The code of this repository should allow you to:
 1. train a Semantic Relatedness Model using a Wikipedia Corpus
 2. Analyze the words of a Verbal Fluency Task (VFT) using a Semantic Relatedness Model
-3. Analyze the words of a Semantic Verbal Fluency Task (VFT) using traditional list-based clustering
+3. Analyze the words of a Semantic Verbal Fluency Task using traditional list-based clustering
-4. Analyze the words of a Phonematic Verbal Fluency Task (VFT) using traditional rule-based clustering
+4. Analyze the words of a Phonematic Verbal Fluency Task using traditional rule-based clustering

 # Requirements